june-in-exile/concert-ticket/README.md

 ## Getting Started

+First, deploy the contract according to the guides in `/foundry`.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev